digitalocean/pydo/README.md

 Short term:
 > Usability, stability, and marketing.

-Short term are focused on improving usability and user productivity (part of this is getting the word out).
+Short term, we are focused on improving usability and user productivity (part of this is getting the word out).
 * Documentation
     * Support an automated process for creating comprehensive documentation that explains working of codes
     * Support a clean cli `help(<client function>)` documentation solution